ODNZSL/nzsl-dictionary-scripts/README.md

 This repository holds scripts that are useful for the creation of the NZSL Android and iOS applications.

+## Build - Docker

+A Dockerfile is provided in this repository to make it easier to run the scripts.
+A Makefile is provided with some very simple commands to build and run the image.

+You can run `make build update_assets` to build the Docker image and then generate the assets and database files.
+Expect this process to take between 2 and 4 hours.

-## Dependencies
+## Build - Non-Docker

-These scripts use some commands you will need to have available for a successful run
+To build without Docker, there are some dependencies you will need to have available on your PATH.

 ### python3